juanluisbaptiste/mysql-backup/README.md

 You can think of this as a sort of basic plugin system.
 Look at the source of the [entrypoint](https://github.com/databack/mysql-backup/blob/master/entrypoint) script for other variables that can be used.

+### Example: Backing up a WordPress site

+To include any other resource in the backup target we need to use the pre/post processing feature.
+On [scripts.d.examples/post-backup](./scripts.d.examples/post-backup) there are some (still few) example scripts for some of the pre/post options, one of those can be used to [add other files](scripts.d.examples/post-backup/backup_wordpress_root.sh) to the final backup file.
+The default path to backup is _/var/www/html/wp-content_ but it can be changed with the *WWW_ROOT* environment variable.

+The backup script must be placed in the _/scripts.d/post-backup_ directory, and what basically does is, first creates a tarball with the contents of _/var/www/html_ (for now), then creates a second tarball containing the sql backup file and the new tarball with the WordPress files,  with the name `wordpress-YYYY-mm-dd-H_M-full.tar.gz` (same timestamp format explanation than for the sql backup), and leaves it on `DB_DUMP_TARGET`.

 ### Encrypting the Backup

 Post-processing also give you options to encrypt the backup using openssl.
 The openssl binary is available